-The position deferral procedures employ only segregated clients' positions and collateral.
+The position deferral procedures employ segregated clients' positions and collateral only.
 Clearing Rules enable the transfer of collateral and obligations of segregated clients from CM in pre-default condition to another CM.

-In case of liquidation netting, all positions - both client and proprietary ones - are used, but in case of segregated clients there is a separate calculation of net obligation.
+In case of liquidation netting, all positions are used, but in case of clients' positions there is a separate calculation of net obligation for each segregated client and trustees' codes.
 Furthermore, the transfer of segregated clients' positions is possible.

-d) in case of CM's default, NCC executes balancing trades with non-defaulting CM, similar to the trades which NCC executed with the defaulter.

-e) there are no direct relationships between the CMs' clients.
+- d) in case of CM's default, NCC executes balancing trades with non-defaulting CM, similar to the trades which NCC executed with the defaulter. - e) there are no direct relationships between the CMs' clients.